0felicia0/365_Project/docs/concurrency.md

 If a shoe does not yet exist, it is added to the database and a listing is made using the shoe_id.
 This creates an issue as two shops could potentially create a listing for identical shoes at the same time, resulting in a shoe being in the database twice rather than once.
 We protect against this issue by having our read and write in one SQL statement.
 So, when we check if something is already in the database we are executing the write feature in that statment.
-We achieved this using ON CONFLICT to determine whether or not we will be writing.This is an example of a phantom read.
+We achieved this using ON CONFLICT to determine whether or not we will be writing.
+This is an example of a phantom read.

 ![image](https://github.com/0felicia0/Shoetopia/assets/97004682/38bcd26a-0185-4a4c-aee7-3fb12c0b0f9c)